thedude0606/options_copy_TB/DECISIONS.md

   - Changed `client.get_quote` to `client.quote`

   This decision was based on examining the Schwabdev documentation and examples which showed that the library uses shorter method names without the "get_" prefix.
 This ensures compatibility with the latest version of the Schwabdev library and follows its established naming conventions.

+- **Parameter Name Correction**: Updated the parameter name in the option_chains() method call:
+  - Changed `includeQuotes` to `includeUnderlyingQuote`

+  This decision was based on examining the Schwabdev library's client.py file, which revealed that the correct parameter name is 'includeUnderlyingQuote' rather than 'includeQuotes'.
+This ensures compatibility with the Schwabdev library's API and resolves the error: "Client.option_chains() got an unexpected keyword argument 'includeQuotes'".